RJWoodhead/FRC3DP/Useful/Useful.md

 * [Inline Bolt Sizer](Misc).
 A simple jig for visually measuring the length of bolts.
 Works on most sizes of inch-unit bolts, and has slots for both flathead and socket head cap screws.
 I got a little fancy with this, the 3MF file is composed of a lot of bodies; if you have a multi-color printer, set the first body (the base) to a contrasting color so the labels and lines are more easily visible.

 * [Fisheye Mount](Misc).
 An integrated mount for a common fisheye USB camera (Printed-circuit-card-based) that clamps onto 1/2" hex shaft.
+Also fits the Arducam.

 # Building Blocks